 The speakeasy-style Kazimierz World Wine Bar in downtown Scottsdale offers many offbeat options – ice wine from Israel, for example, or sparkling sake from Japan – on its huge list.
 Settle into a cushy sofa and listen to jazz while noshing on global small-plate food.

-Also in downtown Scottsdale, the homey FnB highlights Arizona wines almost exclusively but garners national press for such seasonal farm-to-table fare as grilled asparagus with chiltepins.
+Also in downtown Scottsdale, the homey FnB highlights Arizona wines almost exclusively but garners national press for such seasonal farm-to-table fare as grilled spicy broccoli with tangerine aioli and pistachios.
 A tiny wine shop and greengrocers on the premises focus on the local too.

-Lon’s at the Hermosa Inn in Paradise Valley shows its roots as the home to cowboy artist Lon Megargee with its artful American menu; bold reds, which complement such dishes as grilled beef tenderloin, are among the wine list’s strengths.
+Lon’s at the Hermosa Inn in Paradise Valley shows its roots as the home to cowboy artist Lon Megargee with its artful American menu; bold reds, which complement such dishes as wood-fired rib eye, are among the wine list’s strengths.
 For a unique experience, book the table in the underground wine cellar.

-Striking conversions of historic spaces and exclusive wines – several on tap – are hallmarks of Postino Wine Cafe, with several Valley locations, including the original in a former post office in Phoenix.
+Striking conversions of historic spaces and exclusive wines – several on tap at some locations – are hallmarks of Postino Wine Cafe, with several Valley locations, including the original in a former post office in Phoenix.
 The cafés are also known for their bruschetta, creative salads and paninis.

-Bet on a wine trifecta in central Phoenix: Tarbell’s, a white-tablecloth standby for gourmet comfort food – perhaps spaghetti and meatballs or pan-roasted chicken – is flanked by The Wine Store and the more casual The Tavern, where wine cocktails and Spanish bikini sandwiches are in demand.
+Bet on a wine trifecta in central Phoenix: Tarbell’s, a white-tablecloth standby for gourmet comfort food – perhaps spaghetti and meatballs or pan-roasted chicken – is flanked by The Wine Store and the more casual The Tavern.

 Flagstaff and Verde Valley

-At Sedona’s L’Auberge Restaurant on Oak Creek, a bucolic, leafy setting and dishes like crab crèpes and beef tartare transport you to the French countryside, but bottles from Arizona’s burgeoning Verde Valley wine region sit alongside Cognacs and Champagnes in the impressively stocked wine cellar.
+At L'Auberge de Sedona's two new restaurants on the banks of Oak Creek, dishes like Australian wagyu rib eye and Thai-style wings transport you to worldly locales, but bottles from Arizona’s burgeoning Verde Valley wine region sit alongside Cognacs and Champagnes in the impressively stocked wine cellar.

 Sure, a hospital-turned-hotel in a former ghost town may seem like an odd place to find sophisticated dining, but The Asylum in Jerome lets you match dishes like Sonoran-spiced chicken or achiote-rubbed pork with glasses, half-bottles...even magnums from around the world.
 And, oh, those hilltop vistas!